brettshollenberger/codecabulary/State Machines.md

 #State Machines

-State machines represents a very big and complex topic in the world of computer science; navigating to the state machine gem's ReadMe file can make grown men cry.
+State machines represent a very big and complex topic in the world of computer science; navigating to the state machine gem's ReadMe file can make grown men cry.
 But state machines don't have to the be that complicated!

 Take a simple example of moderating a comment for a blog post.
 The user is able to flag an inappropriate comment.
 That causes the comment to appear in a review section for the site admin.
 The site admin then decides whether he or she wishes to approve or remove the comment.
 Only approved comments are shown.